Regulatory capture: Securities and Exchange Commission

 The list of officials who have left the SEC for highly lucrative jobs in the private sector and who sometimes have returned to the SEC includes Arthur Levitt, Robert Khuzami, Linda Chatman Thomsen, Richard H. Walker, Gary Lynch and Paul R. Berger.
 The Project on Government Oversight (POGO) released a report on May 13, 2011, which found that between 2006 and 2010, 219 former SEC employees sought to represent clients before the SEC.
 Former employees filed 789 statements notifying the SEC of their intent to represent outside clients before the commission, some filing within days of leaving the SEC.

 Reporter Matt Taibbi calls the SEC a classic case of regulatory capture.
 On August 17, 2011, Taibbi reported that in July 2001, a preliminary fraud investigation against Deutsche Bank was stymied by Richard H. Walker, then SEC enforcement director, who began working as general counsel for Deutsche Bank in October 2001.
 Darcy Flynn, an SEC lawyer, the whistleblower who exposed this case also revealed that for 20 years, the SEC had been routinely destroying all documents related to thousands of preliminary inquiries that were closed rather than proceeding to formal investigation.
 The SEC is legally required to keep files for 25 years and destruction is supposed to be done by the National Archives and Records Administration.
 The lack of files deprives investigators of possible background when investigating cases involving those firms.
 Documents were destroyed for inquiries into Bernard Madoff, Goldman Sachs, Lehman Brothers, Citigroup, Bank of America and other major Wall Street firms that played key roles in the 2008 financial crisis.
-The SEC has since changed its policy on destroying those documents and as of August 2011 the SEC investigator general was investigating the matter.
+The SEC has since changed its policy on destroying those documents and as of August 2011, the SEC investigator general was investigating the matter.

 Federal Trade Commission

-The decision known as In re Amway Corp., and popularly called "Amway '79", made the FTC a captive regulator of the nascent multi-level marketing industry.
+The decision known as In re Amway Corp., popularly called "Amway '79", made the FTC a captive regulator of the nascent multi-level marketing industry.
 The situation came to a head in December 2012, when hedge fund Pershing Square Capital management announced a $1-billion short position against the company, and evidently expected the FTC to act, which, to date, it has not.
-From a forensic accounting standpoint, there is no difference between a Ponzi-scheme like the Madoff scandal, and a pyramid scheme, except that in the latter the money is laundered through product sales, not investment.
+From a forensic accounting standpoint, there is no difference between a Ponzi scheme like the Madoff scandal, and a pyramid scheme, except that in the latter the money is laundered through product sales, not an investment.
 The press has widely reported on why the FTC won't act, e.g. Forbes though legal opinion has been very supportive in some quarters, such as William K. Black, who was instrumental in bringing thousands of criminal prosecutions in the S&L scandal, which was also rife with problems of regulatory capture.